Theme - COLOURS

 SAND AND WATER TABLE

-These are the sensory activities which help children have fun while exploring their senses.
+These are the sensory activities that help children have fun while exploring their senses.

 Children create a group Rangoli on floor or cardboard sheet following a pattern and filling the colored sand of different colors at right places following the key code given by the teacher